1: Don’t Dress in Haste

 # 6: Don’t Get in The Middle of Snow Plows

 If there are several snow plows on the road, give them a wide berth.
-It is very likely that they are working together and getting in the middle with your hefty service truck can cause an accident.
+It is very likely that they are working together.
+Getting in the middle with your hefty service truck can cause an accident.

 # 7: Don’t Stop Watching for Black Ice